sailohitha22/V9-Capstone-Project/2_Design/README.md

 - ZYNQ 7000 SoC: This platform is chosen for its robust parallel processing capabilities, allowing real-time analysis of high-resolution crop images.
 - Sensors and Cameras: High-resolution cameras are integrated to capture images, which are then processed by the system to detect diseases.
 - Modular Design: The system is designed with a modular approach, ensuring easy upgrades and integration of new algorithms or hardware without extensive redesigns.
+- Edge AI Integration: By incorporating edge AI technology, the system processes data locally on the device, reducing reliance on cloud servers and ensuring rapid analysis even in areas with limited connectivity.
+This integration also enhances data privacy and system reliability in field conditions.

 # Low-Level Design:
 The low-level design outlines specific components and their interactions: